sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Redesigned dropdown for toolbar-icons to show thumbnails and added ability to add custom icons.
 * (sbormann) Added option to show toolbar in one singe line.
 * (sbormann) Added HHSSBB for Tuya to ALTERNATIVE_COLORSPACEs.
+* (sbormann) Added historyInstance to options of FLOT-Chart-Widget.

 ### 1.5.5 (2021-01-07)
 * (sbormann) Added optional headings to ADDITIONAL_CONTROLS, the appereance can be controlled by an option.